Regional Investments for Smart Communities: Harnessing Transit + Technology to strengthen the Economy and connect the McLoughlin Corridor

-Opportunity sites can be found at many locations, but of particular interest to Metro and local partners are the following:
+Opportunity sites can be found at many locations, but of particular interest to Metro and local partners were the following:

 - Park Avenue Station – the location is a fantastic opportunity to think through the right type of Transit-Oriented Development that would enhance the surrounding community and bring vitality to the end of the MAX line

 - Willamette Falls site – with the recent release of Phase I of the Riverwalk design effort, there is a real opportunity to explore the connection between Downtown Oregon City and the future public access

 - North Milwaukie Industrial Area – with a recently completed plan for the area, several opportunity sites exist to explore local and regional employment needs.

 Within the framework of the workshop, the Young Planning Professionals – coming from places with different planning cultures and backgrounds – were asked to investigate the future of these three sites.
 The group was subdivided into teams, each working on one of the above mentioned areas.
 The main task of each of those was to investigate how the spatial structure of the selected sites may be shaped, taking into account Metro’s plans and policies, contemporary concepts of sustainable and smart urbanism, as well as to what extend the economic development potential of these may be utilized in line with community expectations.